InteragencyHotshotCrews/InteragencyHotshotCrews.github.io/Interagency_Hotshot_Crews_History.md

 perspective is an aspect that we feel should remain a part of this crew's identity.
 We strive to be humble and let our line production speak for itself.

-Our motto is a quote from Rudyard Kipling,

-"The strength of the wolf is in the pack, the strength of the pack is in the wolf."

 ## Tahoe